 Newton’s Laws of Motion

-Whether it be classical mechanics, sound waves, or electromagnetism, Newton’s Three Laws of Motion will apply to all systems, particles, electric charges, and magnetic fields.
+Whether classical mechanics, sound waves, or electromagnetism, Newton’s Three Laws of Motion will apply to all systems, particles, electric charges, and magnetic fields.
 The problem may seem complex or the math required may seem difficult, but it always comes down to figuring out how to:

 - Balance a force on an object to account for its position or constant speed (Newton’s First Law and Newton’s Third law)